hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 cluster_metadata <- metadata_ls[[idx]]
 ```

 Then, it is worth double-checking that the extracted `cluster_counts` and `cluster_metadata` objects match, i.e. that they capture information related to the same cell type (cluster).
-In addition, the columns of our counts matrix and row names of our metadata data frame must be the same and appear in the same order for us to create a DESeq2 object.
+In addition, the columns of our counts matrix and row names of our metadata data frame must be the same and appear in the same order for us to successfully create a DESeq2 object.

 ```r
 # Check contents of extracted objects